xformerfhs/TUPW/README.md

 The encrypted data can only be decrypted with the same key sources and the same subject string.

+## Interface

+The JavaDoc documentation can be found in the `doc` directory.
+To read it click [here](doc/index.html).

 ## Command Line Program

+As an example of how to use the library there is a command line program in `TUPW.java`.
+It is just an example and is not necessary for the TUPW library.

 The command line program is used like this ('d:\someimage.jpg' is the name of the key file):